Differentially Private Linear Regression and Synthetic Data Generation with Statistical Guarantees: Theoretical Results

 \subsection{Privacy Guarantees}

-\begin{theorem}[Gaussian DP Guarantees] Algorithms \ref{alg:regression} and \ref{alg:synthetic_data} satisfy $\sqrt{\mu_{\text{bin}}^2 + \mu_s^2 + \mu_t^2 + \mu_c^2}$-GDP. \end{theorem} This guarantee follows directly from the design of our mechanisms and the composition properties of DP.
+\begin{theorem}[Gaussian DP Guarantees] Algorithms \ref{alg:regression} and \ref{alg:synthetic_data} satisfy $\sqrt{\mu_{\text{bin}}^2 + \mu_s^2 + \mu_t^2 + \mu_c^2}$-GDP. \end{theorem} The GDP guarantee follows directly from the design of our mechanisms and the composition properties of DP.
 Specifically, the binning step employs the PrivTree algorithm, which in our implementation we show ensures $\mu_{\text{bin}}$-GDP.
-The remaining components: the sum of $\bm x$ variable, the sum of $\bm y$ variable, and the bin count, are each released using Gaussian mechanisms calibrated to privacy budgets $\mu_s$, $\mu_t$, and $\mu_c$, respectively.
+The remaining components, including the sum of covariates $\bm x$, the sum of response variable $y$, and the bin count, are each released using Gaussian mechanisms calibrated to privacy budgets $\mu_s$, $\mu_t$, and $\mu_c$, respectively.
 By composition, their privacy losses combine, yielding the overall guarantee of $\sqrt{\mu_{\text{bin}}^2 + \mu_s^2 + \mu_t^2 + \mu_c^2}$-GDP.

 Algorithm~\ref{alg:regression} and Algorithm~\ref{alg:synthetic_data} both inherit the same overall privacy bound, and one may choose one or the other depending on the use case and analysis goals.
-In particular, by the post-processing property of DP, any subsequent analysis, even if not LR, performed on the synthetic data does not incur additional privacy cost.
+In particular, by the post-processing property of DP, any subsequent analysis, including LR, performed on the synthetic data does not incur additional privacy cost.